aildnont/HIFIS-model/README.md

       _LIME_Submodular_Pick_yyyymmdd-hhmmss.csv_.
    3. You can call `explain_single_client(lime_dict, client_id)`, which
       will run LIME on the example in the test set whose ClientID is that which you passed to the function.
-A graphic will be generated that depicts the top explainable features that the model used to make its prediction.
-The graphic will be displayed in a new window for the user, but it will not be automatically saved.
-See below for an example of this graphic.
+An image will be generated that depicts the top explainable features that the model used to make its prediction.
+The image will be automatically saved in _documents/generated_images/_, and its filename will resemble the
+      following: _Client_client_id_exp_yyyymmdd-hhmmss.png_.
+See below
+      for an example of this graphic.
 4. Interpret the output of the LIME explainer.
 LIME partitions features into classes or ranges and reports the features most contributory to